Reduction of order

-Reduction of order is a technique in mathematics for solving second-order linear ordinary differential equations.
+Reduction of order (or d’Alembert reduction) is a technique in mathematics for solving second-order linear ordinary differential equations.
 It is employed when one solution $y_1(x)$ is known and a second linearly independent solution $y_2(x)$ is desired.
 The method also applies to n-th order equations.
 In this case the ansatz will yield an (n−1)-th order equation for $v$.